HariSekhon/Kubernetes-configs/README.md

 The best documentation links are provided at the top of each yaml for fast referencing (this advanced [.vimrc](https://github.com/HariSekhon/DevOps-Bash-tools/blob/master/.vimrc) can open the URLs from the current file via a hotkey!)

+`.envrc` - use with `direnv` to auto-load correct Kubernetes context isolated to current shell to avoid race conditions between shells and scripts caused by naively changing the global `~/.kube/config` context

 Forked from the [DevOps Perl tools](https://github.com/HariSekhon/DevOps-Perl-tools) repo, this is now a submodule of the [Templates](https://github.com/HariSekhon/Templates) repo which is a submodule of the DevOps [Bash](https://github.com/harisekhon/devops-bash-tools), [Perl](https://github.com/HariSekhon/DevOps-Perl-tools) and [Python](https://github.com/harisekhon/devops-python-tools) tools repos.